Both coaching supervision and mentor coaching are used to support a coach in their development and both involve working with another coach.

 In essence, coaching supervision aims to support a coach on all aspects of a their professional practice including:

 - Effectiveness and skills

 - Coaching career goals

 - New skills acquisition

 The coaching supervisor and coach may cover every conceivable aspect of that coach’s work and professional journey.

-The coach mentor, on the other hand, is focused specifically on how well a coach is demonstrates the standards and competencies of a professional body.
-Actually, to be more precise, we can say the ICF as it is only the ICF that requires a coach to be mentored on their ability to meet their competencies.
+The coach mentor, on the other hand, is focused specifically on how well a coach demonstrates the standards and competencies of a particular professional body or, to be more precise, the International Coaching Federation since it is only the ICF that requires a coach to be mentored on their ability to meet their competencies.
 Other professional bodies focus on supervision as the primary support approach for coaches needed to achieve and maintain credentials.

-In summary, mentor coaches primarily look at how a coach meets specific behavioural criteria are set out by the ICF.
-Supervisors take a more holistic approach to the coach’s work.
+In summary, mentor coaches primarily look at how a coach meets specific behavioural criteria are set out by the ICF whilst coaching supervisors take a more holistic approach to the coach’s work.